-What Are The Common Misconceptions That People Have About Slip & Fall Cases?
+What Are The Common Misconceptions That People Have About Slip-&-Fall Cases?

 Many people have a misconception that merely because they fell and have an injury, they are automatically entitled to money.
 This is not the case.
-In order to obtain a damages award or settlement in a slip and fall case, a person must prove responsibility on the part of whoever was in charge of maintaining the subject location or property.
-Therefore, there are always two important elements to slip and fall accident cases.
+In order to obtain a damages award or settlement in a slip-and-fall case, a person must prove responsibility on the part of whoever was in charge of maintaining the subject location or property.
+Therefore, there are always two important elements to slip-and-fall accident cases.

 Generally, the misconception looks like this: “Well, I had an accident.
 I am entitled to money right away, and it is just a question of how much.”
 It’s just not true and not that simple.

-As I stated earlier ,there are common areas throughout many buildings.
+As I stated earlier, there are common areas throughout many buildings.
 Certainly, the landlord would be responsible to maintain those areas and make sure they are in a safe and proper condition.
 Furthermore, if repairs are needed, the landlord must take care of those conditions.

 The issue becomes a little more complicated inside an individual apartment because, at first glance, one would think that the landlord has responsibility merely because he owns the property.
-However, a landlord cannot be responsible for making repairs due conditions that he is not aware of.
+However, a landlord cannot be responsible for making repairs due to conditions that he is not aware of.

 The landlord would be held responsible as long as it can be proven that he knew or should have known about a condition in a tenant’s private apartment.
 In this regard, landlords do have the responsibility to go into apartments periodically to make sure the equipment and fixtures in those apartments are in working order and that they are operating correctly.

 Furthermore, any tenant residing in a particular apartment has a responsibility to notify the landlord concerning conditions that could pose a danger or cause an accident.
 Therefore, there could be shared responsibility for conditions inside a tenant’s apartment.
 A number of parties might be involved in the lawsuit.
 Likewise, if a tenant occupies an entire house leased from a landlord who doesn’t live there, the landlord is known as an absentee landlord.
-The absentee landlord still has a duty to take care of and repair conditions which the landlord knows exists on the property such as a leaky gutter or roof area which results in water on a pathway that turns to ice posing danger to people.
+The absentee landlord still has a duty to take care of and repair conditions that the landlord knows exist on the property such as a leaky gutter or roof area that results in water on a pathway that turns to ice posing danger to people.